apache/lucenenet/src/dotnet/tools/lucene-cli/docs/index.md

 > The version of the CLI you install should match the version of Lucene.NET you use.

 You may then use the lucene-cli tool to analyze and update Lucene.NET indexes and use its demos.

+The CLI is configured to [roll-forward](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#control-roll-forward-behavior) to the next available major version of .NET installed on your machine, if only a newer one than .NET 8 is found.
+You can control this behavior by setting the `DOTNET_ROLL_FORWARD` environment variable or `--roll-forward` command-line argument to `Disable` to prevent rolling forward, or `LatestMajor` to always use the latest available major version, before running the CLI tool.

 ## CLI Commands